bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 Run Criteria are now decoupled from systems and will be re-used when possible.
 For example, the FixedTimestep criteria in the example above will only be run once per stage run.
 The executor will re-use the criteria's result for both the `foo` and `bar` system.

-Run criteria can now also be labeled and referenced by other systems:
+Run Criteria can now also be labeled and referenced by other systems:

 ```rust